-We have an unsecured revolving demand promissory note with NL whereby, as amended, we agreed to loan NL up to \$40 million.
+We have an unsecured revolving demand promissory note with Kronos which as amended in August 2016, provides for borrowings from Kronos of up to \$60 million.
 We also eliminate any such intercompany borrowings in our Consolidated Financial Statements.
-We had no loans to NL during 2015 under this facility, which as amended is due on demand, but in any event no earlier than March 31, 2017 and no later than December 31, 2017.
-Our obligation to loan NL money under this note is at our discretion.

-We have an unsecured revolving demand promissory note with Kronos which, as amended, provides for borrowings from Kronos of up to \$100 million.
-We also eliminate any such intercompany borrowings in our Consolidated Financial Statements.
-We had no borrowings from Kronos during 2015 under this facility, which as amended is due on demand, but in any event no earlier than December 31, 2017.
+We had no borrowings from Kronos during 2016 under this facility, which as amended is due on demand, but in any event no earlier than December 31, 2018.
 Kronos' obligation to loan us money under this note is at Kronos' discretion.

+On August 3, 2016 we entered into an unsecured revolving demand promissory note with CompX which, as amended, provides for borrowings from CompX of up to \$40 million.
+We eliminate these intercompany borrowings in our Condensed Consolidated Financial Statements.
+The facility, as amended, is due on demand, but in any event no earlier than December 31, 2018.
+We had gross borrowings of \$36.6 million and gross repayments of \$9.2 million from CompX for a total outstanding balance of \$27.4 million at December 31, 2016.
+We could borrow an additional \$12.6 million under our current intercompany facility with CompX at December 31, 2016.
+CompX's obligation to loan us money under this note is at CompX's discretion.